Sn0wCrack/saucybot-discord/README.md

     * Will embed a video if it cannot be played natively in Discord
     * If the images or video are larger than the Discord maximum file size will reply with an fxtwitter link instead.
   * DeviantArt - Embeds main image or thumbnail, includes more information than built-in embed
+    * NOTE: This is disabled on live version due to IP rate limiting from DeviantAr
   * Hentai Foundry - Creates embed as none exists for site.
   * Pixiv - Posts up to 5 images of the set (configurable)
     * Pixiv Ugoira - Uploads a video with correct framerate and frame-timing (Video format is configurable, requires ffmpeg)
   * FurAffinity - Creates image embed as none exists for site
   * Newgrounds - Creates embed for site as image isn't fully embedded, this also displays the rating the image has.
+    * NOTE: No longer functions due to issues with Newgrounds authentication system.
     * NOTE: Doesn't support embedding videos
   * e621 - Creates an embed similar to what discord embeds but with higher quality image and slightly more information
     * NOTE: This is disabled on live version as I think it doesn't add much right now